Oriflame/EFCoreMultitenantSample/README.md

 Uses a claim present in authentication cookie or token to identify the tenant.

 ## Demo project in ASP.NET Core
-This demo project is a simple ASP.NET Core web application with just an `Index` page showing customer details.
+[Demo project](https://github.com/Oriflame/EFCoreMultitenantSample) is a simple ASP.NET Core web application with just an `Index` page showing customer details.
 The web app demonstrates usage of EF Core 6.0 configured to use combined database access approach.
 Tenant is identified by query string in URL.

 ### How to run the demo
 To run this project it is necessary to install [Microsoft SQL server (Developer or Express edition)](https://www.microsoft.com/en-us/sql-server/sql-server-downloads) with Windows authentication enabled, see `ConnectionString` in `appsettings.json` bellow.